fasrc/User_Codes/Languages/STATA/README.md

 #### Purpose:

-This example illustrates using STATA on the Odyssey cluster at Harvard University.
+This example illustrates using STATA on the FASRC cluster at Harvard University.

 #### Contents: